-To me, Liberal Arts or General Education, or put it more precisely, the Common Core Curriculum at the University of Hong Kong, encourages the creation of a learning environment that will induce youngsters to be curious, to question, and to explore.
-This in turn gives students the chance to engage their abilities in independent and creative thinking, and eventually nurtures more innovative talent.
-The subject undeniably enriches students’ understanding of the real world.
+To me, regardless of Liberal Arts or General Education, or put it more precisely, the Common Core Curriculum at the University of Hong Kong, encourages the creation and facilitation of an active and a comfortable learning environment that will induce youngsters to be curious, to question, and to explore.
+This in turn gives students various opportunities to engage their capacities and capabilities in independent and creative thinking, and eventually nurtures more innovative talent.
+The curriculum undeniably enriches students’ deep understanding of the genuine complex world.
 If they can have a better sense of how the world functions, there is less chance they will be deceived, either by power or by privilege.

 It is perhaps more compelling for students to be vigilant if ‘‘truth’’ that is grounded on scientific inquiry and rational deliberation becomes less crucial in a ‘‘post-truth’’ world, in which subjective emotions and personal beliefs seem to be the most relevant in discussions of any kind.
-This also justifies the rationale of an inquiry-based learning approach, as emphasised in the conception and design of the Core.
-Teachers try their very best to pinpoint the main concepts in the field, and link them to the debates in the real and diverse world students face.
+This also justifies the rationale of adopting an inquiry-based learning approach, as emphasised in both the design and implementation of the Core.
+All teachers and tutor try their very best to pinpoint the main theories and concepts in the field, and link them to the controversial debates in the real and diverse world students face.

-At this critical juncture, with endless social disputes and political deadlock, Hong Kong obviously needs more critical and new modes of thinking to solve all problems, big and small.
+Situated at this critical juncture, with endless social disputes and political deadlock, Hong Kong obviously needs more critical and new modes of thinking to solve all problems, big and small.
 I believe all of us can always draw on our learning and take the city forward.
-Our knowledge-based world does not lack intelligent people.
+Our knowledge-based world does not lack intelligent people at all.
 However, only a few are both knowledgeable and compassionate.
 Our society certainly needs more enthusiastic and passionate educators to guide and inspire students along the lifelong learning journey.
-Meanwhile, as teenagers, we can all make a difference, as we are the future.
-May this difference be rooted in clear thinking and sensitivity towards diversity.
+Meanwhile, as students, we can all make a subtle difference, as we are the future.
+May this difference be rooted in our clear thinking and sensitivity towards diversity and respect.

-You can understand my background more and check out my previous ore even forthcoming publications through https://www.linkedin.com/in/lam-man-ho-adrian-187450130/ and the Common Core website from time to time!
+You can understand my background more, and check out my previous and forthcoming publications through https://www.linkedin.com/in/lam-man-ho-adrian-187450130/ and the Common Core website from time to time!